Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

 It will give you a conf struct which you can then use to Authenticate your user.
 Next, all we need to do is call ```AuthCodeURL``` on this config.
 It will give us a URL we need to call which redirects to a Google Sign-In form.
-Once the user fills that out, it will redirect to the given URL with a callback and provide a TOKEN in the form of a query parameter called ```code```.
+Once the user fills that out and clicks 'Allow', we'll get back a TOKEN in the ```code``` query parameter.
 This will look something like this ```http://127.0.0.1:9090/auth?code=4FLKFskdjflf3343d4f/*```.
 To get the URL let's extract this into a small function:

 ~~~go
 func getLoginURL() string {